Reading time: approximately 1.9 minutes

 Hidden Gems in Ocean Waste

 Daily, people can be found in Harlingen scouring the beach for waste.
 These so-called beachcombers do this to keep nature clean or to search for hidden gems in the ocean waste.
 Marieke Meijs, an artist by profession, is one such benefactor.
-In that sense, she is a modern Harlingen sea hero.
-Several times a week, she can be found on the Harlingen beach, looking for something most people do not see the value in: remnants of washed-up fishing ropes.
+She can be found on the Harlingen beach a lot, looking for something most people do not see the value in: remnants of washed-up fishing ropes.

 Making Ocean Pollution Discussable

 When she is not making jewelry, the artist is busy with other projects in her studio.
-She creates paintings that focus on nature, the ocean, and her love for surfing.
+She creates paintings that focus on the ocean and her love for surfing.

 Available in Harlingen

-The jewelry, made from waste washed ashore in Harlingen, is sold in several places in the Netherlands, with two points of sale in Harlingen itself.
-Those who make a conscious choice and want to connect their wrist to the sea and the Harlingen beach can visit Yogastudio Hoog en Droog or Yogastudio ZenWay.
+The jewelry, made from waste washed ashore in Harlingen, is sold in several places in the Netherlands, with three points of sale in Harlingen itself.
+Those who make a conscious choice and want to connect their wrist to the sea and the Harlingen beach can visit Yogastudio Hoog en Droog, Miluk and Yogastudio ZenWay.

 Spread this wave: